Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 After our carry from the dock, we did the short paddle up the narrow lake to the second “portage”.
 On the official park map it is marked as “10 meters”.
 What we found was a shallow and narrow channel – and maybe the beginnings of a beaver dam! – that we pushed our way up.
 We may have stepped out of the canoe to move it along.
 The higher water levels in 2017 – two feet higher, according to locals – explains the missing portage!

-We were now in Bass Creek again and looking at another collection of signs indicating the portage location.
-Whoever put them there clearly want you to head for the narrow channel we had just come up and not look for a boardwalk that no longer exists!
+We were now in Bass Creek again and looking at a collection of signs pointing to the five-meter “life-over” we had just negotiated.
+Whoever put them there clearly wants you to head for the narrow channel we had just come up rather than looking for a no-longer operational boardwalk!
 The broken-line trail indicated on that 1990’s vintage Natural Resources Canada topo map above does not help matters!
 In the image below you can see what may be the remains of some of that boardwalk in front of the cottage.

 We paddled south on Bass Creek past the property and soon beached the canoe and scampered up that hilltop you see in the photo below.